 т г 41 Funding Source(s)

 Funding Category Five-Year Total Estimated Pr oject Costs by Fiscal Year ╂ For Finance Use Only

 runung category (formulas present) FY2026 FY2027 FY2028 FY2029 FY2030 X Tax Levy

 Study/Design \$0 ΙL Dedicated Revenue Source

 Land Acquisition \$0 ΙL Enterprise Retained Earnings

 Construction \$0 ΙL Capital Stabilization

 Equipment/Furnishings \$50,000 \$50,000 IL Free Cash

 Contingency \$0 ΙL Revolving Fund

 Other (legal fees) \$0 I Debt In-levy

-TOTAL \$50,000 \$50,000 \$0 \$0 \$0 \$(Debt, Capital Exclusion
+TOTAL \$50,000 \$50,000 \$0 \$0 \$0 \$( Debt, Capital Exclusion

 Dedicated Stab/New Growth

 Amounts Approved or Receive :d .
 L CPA

 Grant Amount Approved/Rvc'd \$0 JL Grant(s)

 CPA Amount Approved/Rvc'd \$0 I Other

-Net of CPA and Grants \$50,000 \$50,000 \$0 \$0 \$0 \$(CPA Purpose(s)
+Net of CPA and Grants \$50,000 \$50,000 \$0 \$0 \$0 \$( CPA Purpose(s)

 .
 L Check all that apply

 Operating Budget Impact Include additional per sonnel costs, i f applicable.
 Open Space

 During Project \$0 ļĻ Recreation

 Post-Project Annual \$0 ١L Historical

 Post-Project One-time \$0 Housing

 Estimated Total Project Cost: Other Pertinent Background Ir Estimated Futi ure Savings: ı Estimated In cren nental Cost:

-Capital Improvement I Program Date submitted i: 10/11/2024 Date of Last Edit: 1/15/25 Project Number: CIP_FY28_ConCom2 • Project Title: New Ford F150 EV Justification Code: Category: Equipment Department / Committee: Conservation Dept Contact: Lori Capone Conservation Coordinator X A-Essential Project Type is: New [X] Resubmission [] Rehabilitation [] Recurring [] B-Asset Maintenance Voca of Initial Resources 2020 C-Enhancement Year of Initial Request: 2026 · Legal compliance [] Supports Con nmunity Plan[] Description & Justification / I Need: Safety compliance i i Other [] Current Department vehicle, retired by the Building Depar jurisdiction and oversight of Focus can be fixed but a new a 2017 Ford Focus, is cu tment and became a ve the Conservation Comm vehicle will be needed rrrently in the shop.
-The veh hicle used by the Conservati nission.
-This vehicle is used d in the near future. ion Department for site inspe aily and is necessary for the d e times in the ctions, visiting epartments fu und expected userplange. last five months.
-This vehicle was various ongoing projects under the nction.
-We assume that the Ford quirement, health regulations Anticipated Staffing Changes: There is no staffing changes of associated with this requ uest, however, a vehicle is ne eeded to conduct their work to o oversee proje cts related to wetlands protection. will need to take their person down in the future, we would Also describe any short- and cluding efficiencies creation Department of the Conservation Department of the Conservation of the Conserv ent to uphold the requireme mileage reimbursement for hat can meet all of the Depa ces of not funding the projec ents of the Conservation Com this use.
-We have chosen to r artments needs in the short te tt.
-Impact of delayed implem eplace the car erm. entation: nits.
-If a vehicle is not provided, staff with a truck so if one vehicle is his is not a sustainable arrangement Alternatives Considered and Reasons for Non-select ion: Typical Replacement Lifecyo cle / Service Li fe: (why something else wasn't chosen) Also, re-utilization plan canother Dept, sell) This vehicle will be able to Insurance requirement: be traded in. ts, if available: (trade-in, passed on to Discuss Operating Budget Im pact: The vehicle would be added t maintenance on the vehicle, i e with the existing vehicle, wi ho would cond uct the required regular
+Capital Improvement F • Date submitted d: 10/11/2024 Date of Last Edit: 1/15/25 Project Number: CIP_FY28_ConCom2 1 Project Title: New Ford F150 EV I- · · Justification Code: Category: Consequetion Dont Equipment Lari Canana Concernation Coordinates V A Fecential Department / Committee: Conservation Dept Contact: Lori Capone Conservation Coordinator ] X A-Essential Project Type is: New [ X ] Resubmission [ ] Rehabilitation [ ] Recurring [ ] B-Asset Maintenance C-Enhancement Year of Initial Request: 2026 Description & Justification / N Veed: Legal compliance Safety compliance · · Supports Con Other nmunity Plan [ ] retired by the Building Depar jurisdiction and oversight of t Focus can be fixed but a new a 2017 Ford Focus, is cu tment and became a ve the Conservation Comn vehicle will be needed rrently in the shop.
+The veh shicle used by the Conservat nission.
+This vehicle is used d in the near future. icle has unexpectedly died fivion Department for site inspeaily and is necessary for the d e times in the ctions, visiting epartments fu various ongoing projects under the notion.
+We assume that the Ford Anticipated Staffing Changes: There is no staffing changes of issociatea with this req uest, nowever, a venicie is ne eedea to conduct their work to o oversee proje cts related to wetlands protection.
+Benefits of Project and Impac • and and and and Conservation Departm nal vehicles and receive ent to uphold the requirement for mileage reimbursement for ents of the Conservation Com this use.
+We have chosen to r eplace the car nits.
+If a vehicle is not provided, staff with a truck so if one vehicle is Also describe any short- and We currently are borrowing a for either department. - his is not a sustainable arrangement Alternatives Considered and Reasons for Non-select ion: Typical Replacement Lifecy cle / Service Li fe: (why something else wasn't chosen) Also, re-utilization plan c another Dept, sell) This vehicle will be able to Insurance requirement: Y be traded in. ts, if available: (trade-in, passed on to Discuss Operating Budget Im pact: The vehicle would be added to maintenance on the vehicle, i e with the existing vehicle, w ho would cond uct the required regular